This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Follow your healthcare provider's instructions on when you can bathe.
 Gently wash the part of your body that has the stitches.
 Do not rub on the stitches to dry your skin.
 Pat the area gently with a towel.
 When the area is dry, put on a clean, new bandage as directed.

 You will be started on soft foods while you are in the hospital.
 Some examples are applesauce, baby food, bananas, cooked cereal, cottage cheese, eggs, gelatin, pudding, and yogurt.
-Your caregivers will check on how well you do with these foods.
+Your healthcare providers will check on how well you do with these foods.
 You may be able to eat larger amounts of food when your incisions heal completely.
 Your body may not get enough nutrients from food after your stomach is removed.
 You may need extra iron, folate, and vitamin B12.
 Ask your healthcare provider for more information about your diet and any supplements that may be right for you.

 Contact your healthcare provider or surgeon if: